plugdata-team/plugdata/Resources/Documentation/ELSE/dir.md

     description: the current directory
   3rd:
   - type: float
-    description: 'n' number of found files
+    description: <n> number of found files
   4th:
   - type: float
-    description: "1" if opened a new directory, "0" if it couldn't open
+    description: 1 if opened a new directory, 0 if it couldn't open

 flags:
   - name: -ext <symbol>